Incentive Attacks in BTC: Short-Term Revenue Changes and Long-Term Efficiencies: Long-Term Analysis

 \subsection{Alternate Network Mining, $(1,0)$}

-In alternate network mining, we denote the unit value of BTC as $X$ and make the assumption that honest miners' efficiency in BTC and BCH have to be the same in the long-run, else honest miners would migrate.
+In alternate network mining, we denote the unit value of BTC as $X$ and all revenue quantities mentioned here are measured in terms of $X$.
+We make the assumption that honest miners' efficiency in BTC and BCH have to be the same in the long-run, else honest miners would migrate.
 This also implies that the revenue per time per computational power of honest miners in both coins are the same in the long-run, since both networks share the same mining algorithm.
 Further, since the effect of hopping on epoch lengths of BCH is negligible, the adversarial miner also gets the same revenue per computational power per time in BCH as the loyal miners of BCH.
 On the other hand, the BTC DAA is much less responsive which is the reason why the coin hopping strategy results in more revenue per computational power per time for the adversary.

 Clearly, honest miners in BTC get $(2-\alpha)X$ rewards in $2$ epochs which last $(\delta_0+\frac{1}{\delta_0})\tau_0$ time, which implies that the honest revenue per computational power per time (both in BTC and BCH) is $\frac{2-\alpha}{1-\alpha}\frac{1}{\delta_0+\frac{1}{\delta_0}}\frac{X}{\tau_0}$.
 The revenue of the adversary from BCH in odd epochs can be found by multiplying the honest revenue per computational power per time in BCH with the adversarial computational power $\alpha$ and time spent $\delta_0=(1-\alpha)^{-1}$ in BCH, i.e., $\frac{2-\alpha}{1-\alpha}\frac{\alpha}{1+(1-\alpha)^2}X$.
 Further, with alternate mining, the adversarial miner gets $\alpha X$ revenue in BTC network in even epochs.
 Thus, we can obtain the adversarial efficiency by summing the two revenues and dividing it by the adversarial computational power $\alpha$ times the total time spent $(\delta_0+\frac{1}{\delta_0})\tau_0$.
 Since the honest efficiency is